MicrosoftDocs/azure-dev-docs/articles/javascript/includes/visual-studio-code-database-extension.md

 ---

-## Use Azure Database extension in Visual Studio Code
+## Create Azure Database with Visual Studio Code extension

 Use this procedure for the following types of resources: